On Variance Estimation of Random Forests with Infinite-Order U-statistics: Methodology

-This proposition suggests that $\hatvs$, the sample variance of all $h(S_i)$, is an unbiased estimator of the infinite sum $\vs = \sum_{d=0}^k \gammad \xidtilde$.
-Its incomplete U-statistic based version should be straightforward to calculate since we can simply obtain samples from all possible trees to estimate this quantity.
-This can be computed without any hassle since they are exactly the trees used to obtain a random forest.
-However, additional considerations may facilitate the estimation of the other term $\vh$ so that both can be done simultaneously without fitting additional trees.
+Since $\hatvs$ enjoys a sample variance form, its incomplete version would also be easy to calculate.
+The advantage is that it can be computed without any hassle because all $h(S_i)$'s are ready to use when we calculate $U_n$.
+However, additional consideration may facilitate the estimation of $\vh$ so that both $\vs$ and $\vh$ can be done using the same set of $h(S_i)$'s.